JohnnyFee/johnnyfee.github.io/source/_posts/2017-05-01-php-nginx-wordpress.md

 ## **Step #1 Prerequisite:**

 You’ll need to have a LEMP (Linux, Nginx, MySQL, and PHP) installed on your CentOS/RHEL server.
-If LEMP hasn’t installed or configured on server, you can use below articles to install LEMP.
+If LEMP hasn’t installed or configured on server, you c an use below articles to install LEMP.

 **On RHEL/CentOS 7**